SOMETHING HAS GONE WRONG

 /y2 The cocaine is research.
 There has never been: cocaine up your nose, cocaine on your ass, cocaine anywhere but on your hands.Or at least, not your ass.
 Probably?
 And your kids’ bodies that one time.
 Maybe twice.

 /y3 It started as a joke.
 You were bored.
 You had nothing left to prove.
 You did it because the point is in the doing.

 /y3a Even if it’s a lie?

 /y5 You called your research cocaine-adjacent.
 It caught on.
-Cleaning products.
-Experimental sunscreen.
+Experimental sunscreen (you were bored).
 Fake snow at elementary school Winter Festival pageant (that no one else knew doesn’t change the fact).
 You pitched Marie Kondo on The Life-Changing Magic of Coking It Up.
-You thought you had her, right up to the moment that she characterized your 300-page business plan as too MBA forward.
+You thought you had her, right up to the moment that she characterized your 300-page business plan as too MBA-forward.
 This from the woman who built an empire of tidying.
 Whatever.
 You can fold your panties like delicate hand pies for only so long.
 At some point, you just have to collect your kids from the pool and explain that Daddy’s conference ended 3 months ago.

 /z Analyzing your word cloud for the day, you notice Unacceptable and Inappropriate hover like a nor’easter.
 This, more than anything, makes you question what you’ve become.